open-education-hub/essentials-security/data-representation/index.md

 ## Reminders and Prerequisites

 For this session you'll need:
-- Basic knowledge of Python (as seen in the first session)
+- Basic knowledge of Python (as seen in the [first session](https://security-summer-school.github.io/essentials/system-exploration/))
--
+- Numbers
 -

 ## What is Data?